-This policy outlines the university’s discrimination statement, response to discrimination complaints and responsible employee obligations.
+This policy defines prohibited discrimination, harassment (including sexual harassment), and retaliation; outlines reporting options and obligations; and describes the investigation process for complaints of discriminatory misconduct.
 Formal grievance procedures are set forth in applicable collective bargaining agreements and the university’s grievance policy.

-Enacted by the president as a temporary emergency policy on August 18, 2016.
+18 August 2016 - Enacted by the president as a temporary emergency policy

 I. Policy Statement

 The university is committed to equal access to programs and activities, admission, course offerings, facilities, and employment for all of its: (1) students, (2) employees, and (3) university community members.
 It is the policy of the university to maintain an environment free of discrimination against any person because of their real or perceived “protected characteristic” including race, color, religion, national origin, sex, sexual orientation, gender identity, gender expression, pregnancy (including pregnancy-related conditions), age, physical or mental disability, genetic information (including family medical history), ancestry, familial status, citizenship, service in the uniformed services (as defined in federal and state law), veteran status, expunged juvenile record, and/or the use of leave protected by state or federal law.

 Discrimination or harassment based on one or more of these protected characteristics violates the dignity of individuals, impedes the realization of the university’s educational mission, and will not be tolerated.

 It is the responsibility of every member of the university community to foster an environment free from discrimination, harassment, and retaliation.
 All students, employees, and other members of the university community are strongly encouraged to take reasonable and prudent actions to prevent or stop acts of discrimination, harassment, or retaliation.
 This may include directly intervening when safe to do so, enlisting the assistance of others, contacting law enforcement, or seeking assistance from a person in authority.